kbrown01/random_pokemon/README.md

 mode: single
 ```

+Now, you can at your choice for the kids create an *automation* that calls the *script* in "Random" mode as you wish ... daily, hourly, whatever.
+And you still do not break the interface ... but you should call the script directly so that the input_select name is updated.

 ## The GUI

 The remaining stuff is the GUI.
 We have sensors with lots of data we can use.